-With that said, let me walk through a few items that will impact the cadence of sales growth as we move through the year, starting with the impact of the 2017 hurricanes.
-As I mentioned sales centers at the properties that continue to be impacted in the first quarter of 2018 are now opened.
-While St. Thomas is ramping back up without the linkage channel from the adjacent hotel, we expect to see additional contribution from these properties throughout the remainder of the year and if you'll recall the impact of the hurricanes had on our operations reach much farther than these two properties.
-As it forced the closure of several sales centers ranging from the Caribbean throughout Florida and up the East coast.
+With that said, let me walk through a few items that will impact the cadence of sales growth as we move through the year starting with the impact of the 2017 hurricanes.
+As I mentioned, sales centers at the properties that continue to be impacted in the first quarter of 2018 are now open.
+And while St. Thomas is ramping back up without the linkage channel from the adjacent hotel, we expect to see additional contribution from these properties throughout the remainder of the year.
+And if you'll recall, the impact of the hurricanes had on our operations reached much farther than these two properties as it forced the closure of several sales centers ranging from the Caribbean throughout Florida and up to East Coast.
 In total, we estimate the hurricanes negatively impacted our contract sales performance in the second half of 2017 by more than \$20 million.
-As we lap this impact, the overall comparison to 2017 becomes somewhat easier.
+So as we lap this impact, the overall comparison to 2017 becomes somewhat easier.